LamseyD/leetcodeChallenges/README.md

 | 70  | Climbing Stairs | Easy |

 # Why JavaScript?
 Not Python or Java or C++?
 I simply like JavaScript than the other languages.
-Node.js while takes up more memory but it executes super fast.
 I was going to do this in Java but JavaScript is my primary language at this point.